Top 4 questions about Forex trading answered

 3. If we buy and sell stocks in the stock market, do we buy and sell currencies in Forex?

 No. Technically speaking, you are not buying or selling anything.
-Forex trading is simply a computerised version of currency price prediction against one another.
+Forex trading is simply a computerized version of currency price prediction against one another.
 The actual reason for the sheer existence of the Forex market is so that large and international companies can buy and sell goods and services across the globe.
 This continual fight for currency price is what helps them to trade more efficiently.
 The rest of the market is simply based on speculation which is derived from economic data that is released on a daily basis.

 4. Is the Forex industry regulated?